nayuta-ai/go-design-patterns/README.md

 ## Command

 An object which represents an instruction to perform a particular action.
 Contains all the information necessary for the action to be taken.

+## Interpreter

+A component that processes structured text data.
+Does so by turning it into separate lexical tokens(lexing) and then interpreting sequences of said tokens(parsing).